translate/pootle/docs/server/fabric_deployment.rst

 - Apache web server
 - MySQL database server
 - OpenSSH server
+- C compiler (to install Pootle's Python dependencies - can be removed later)

 .. note:: Currently only Debian-based (e.g. Ubuntu) servers are supported.

-.. note:: If you run into trouble while installing the dependencies, it's likely that you're missing some extra packages needed to build those third-party packages.
-For example, `lxml <http://lxml.de/installation.html>`_ needs a C compiler.
+.. note:: If you have problems installing the dependencies during the bootstrap you are probably missing other packages needed to build those third-party Python modules.
+For example, `lxml <http://lxml.de/installation.html>`_ needs development files for libxml2 and libxslt1 (as well as the C compiler mentioned above).

 .. note:: Also consider :ref:`installing optional packages
    <optimization#optional_software>` for optimal performance.